Introduction to geopandas & cartopy#

 nuts1.to_file("tmp.geojson")

-The first thing we need to do to calculate area or buffers is to reproject the GeoDataFrame to an equal-area projection (here: EPSG:3035 which is valid only within Europe; global alternative is the Mollweide projection EPSG:54009):
+The first thing we need to do in order to calculate area or buffers is to reproject the GeoDataFrame to an equal-area projection (here: EPSG:3035 which is valid only within Europe; a globally valid alternative is the Mollweide projection EPSG:54009)

 nuts1 = nuts1.to_crs(3035)